rsm-gh/build-deb/DEBIAN_BASICS.md

 ## Installation
-To install Debian packages it is necessary to use a package manager (Ex: from a root terminal use `dpkg -i /path/to/the/pacakge/`).
+To install Debian packages, it is necessary to use a package manager (Ex: from a root terminal use `dpkg -i /path/to/the/pacakge/`).
-In some distributions it's even possible to avoid using the terminal and just install them by double-left-clicking.
+In some distributions, it's even possible to avoid using the terminal and installing them by double-left-clicking.

-Personally, I rather doing the installation from the terminal because sometimes the packages display messages (errors, warnings, etc) that get hidden in graphical interfaces.
-It really depends of the distribution and the package manager, but in any case doing it from the terminal will always give you the maximum of information.
+Personally, I am rather doing the installation from the terminal because sometimes the packages display messages (errors, warnings, etc...) that get hidden in graphical interfaces.
+It really depends on the distribution and the package manager, but in any case, doing it from the terminal will always give you the maximum of information.

-When doing a local installation (installing a package that does not comes from a repository), the dependencies are not automatically installed.
+When doing a local installation (installing a package that does not come from a repository), the dependencies are not automatically installed.
 The terminal output is then like the following:

 ```bash
  root@debian:/home/user/Downloads# dpkg -i 1.6-7zRecover.deb